Adesam97/AWS-CloudFormation-template/README.md

-## A simple AWS Cloud Formation templatee
+## A simple AWS Cloud Formation template

 ### To use this template